shanep/cs208-p3-starter/README.md

 * The animation works as described.
 * All the instructor provided tests are passing
-* You have written at least 1 test of your own
+* (optional) You have written at least 1 test of your own
 * You have pushed your code to github for grading